Rellac-Rellac/unity-ui-manager/README.md

 - Very fast to get a prototype up and running
 - Pretty UI Transitions just as easy as GameObject.SetActive()
 - Very simple inspector with minimal inputs, a great way to bridge the experience gap between a developer and a designer
-- Only 6 small scripts control the whole system - not much can possibly break
 - Use of Animations give an incredible amount of control over transitions
 - No code required